 Additionally, Staraptor can learn the Fighting-type move Final Gambit.
 While this knocks out Staraptor, it deals damage equal to the user’s HP.
 This means it can reliably knock off 145 HP or more if Staraptor happens to hit first while at full HP.
 While sacrificing a Pokemon isn’t always the best strategy, it can serve as a way to deal with a stall Pokemon you wouldn’t otherwise have a way to KO.
 You could also give Staraptor Tailwind to boost your team’s Speed stat or Defog to clear hazards on your team’s side.

-Considering all of the new competitive options that Gen 8 gave trainers, it’s hard to say if Staraptor will re-emerge as a serious competitive option.
-Still, it will be nice to see Staraptor again, especially as it’s a good Pokemon that can serve a role on some teams which could benefit from the Predator Pokemon’s raw attack power.
+Considering the many new competitive options that Generation 9 gave trainers, it’s hard to say if Staraptor will ever re-emerge as a serious competitive option.
+Still, it’s nice to see Staraptor again in competitive play, especially as it’s a good Pokemon that still can serve a role on some teams which could benefit from the Predator Pokemon’s raw attack power and Flying typing.

 Pokémon and All Respective Names are Trademark & © of Nintendo 1996-2023